pku-lemonade/review/README.md

 ### Format

 - Sort papers by year in each subsection.
-- Use quotes (" ") around titles or tags containing commas "," (for correct CSV format)
+- CSV: Use quotes (" ") around titles and tags containing commas ","
+- PR: Include search strategy, keywords, and note which papers, if any, were read carefully (as opposed to skimmed) in PR title and description.

 ### Authors